Markin-Wang/XProNet/README.md

 ## Acknowledgment
 Our project references the codes in the following repos.
-Thanks for thier works and sharing.
+Thanks for their works and sharing.
 - [R2GenCMN](https://github.com/cuhksz-nlp/R2GenCMN)